 - 1 tablespoon plus 1 teaspoon garlic, minced, divided

 - ½ teaspoon sea salt, plus more for seasoning

 - freshly ground black pepper

-In a small bowl, combine the butter, 1 tablespoon of the thyme, lemon verbena, oregano, 1 tablespoon of the paprika, 1 tablespoon of the garlic, lemon zest, lemon juice and 1/2 teaspoon salt.
+- Make the butter.
+In a small bowl, combine the butter, 1 tablespoon of the thyme, lemon verbena, oregano, 1 tablespoon of the paprika, 1 tablespoon of the garlic, lemon zest, lemon juice and ½ teaspoon salt.
 Mix to blend and set aside.

-Place the chicken on clean, dry surface, breast-side-down.
+- Spatchcock.
+Spatchcock the chicken: Place the chicken on a clean, dry surface, breast-side-down.
 Working from the cavity opening up to the neck, cut down each side of the back bone with kitchen scissors or a boning knife.
 Discard the backbone.
 Then, with care, open the chicken like a book, exposing the cavity of the bird.
 The breast bones might crack a bit and that's okay.
 Now turn the chicken over, breast side up.

-Add the olive oil, remaining 1 tablespoon of thyme, remaining 1/2 teaspoon of paprika, and remaining 1/2 teaspoon of the garlic, to an approximately 12-inch, oven proof, deep skillet (cast iron is perfect).
-Swirl the skillet around to combine all of the ingredients, an place it over high heat.
+- Prepare pan.
+Add the olive oil, remaining 1 tablespoon of thyme, remaining ½ teaspoon of paprika, and remaining ½ teaspoon of the garlic, to an approximately 12 inch, oven proof, deep skillet (cast iron is perfect).
+Swirl the skillet around to combine all of the ingredients, and place it over high heat.

-Then place the skillet -- still with the brick(s) -- in the preheated 500 degree F oven and let it cook for 7 minutes.
+- Begin roasting.
+Then place the skillet -- still with the brick(s) -- in the preheated 500°F oven and let it cook for 7 minutes.
 You will hear it sizzling away.